dabeaz-course/practical-python/Notes/03_Program_organization/06_Design_discussion.md

 There is considerable flexibility with this design.

-*Question: Shall we embrace or fight this flexibility?*
+*Question: Should we embrace or fight this flexibility?*

 ### Library Design Best Practices